| Q

 am currently redoing my kitchen.
 I want to use either marble or limestone

-limestone.
-Are there certain marble types that are better than others for
+up using limestone.
+Are there certain marble types that are better

 16, Reply